coilysiren/blog/posts/thebadvocatemag.md

 <blockquote class="twitter-tweet" lang="en"><p>JESUS CHRIST WHITE PEOPLE GET IT TOGETHER&#10;&#10;IM TRANS&#10;&#10;AND BLACK&#10;&#10;THEYRE DIFFERENT&#10;&#10;<a href="https://twitter.com/TheAdvocateMag">@TheAdvocateMag</a> ??? &quot;Is the &#39;t-word&#39; the new &#39;n-word?&#39;&quot;</p>&mdash; Lynn Cyrin (@LynnMagic) <a href="https://twitter.com/LynnMagic/statuses/456797767529013249">April 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Note: it's not only white people who have this problem, but I use "white people" interchangably with "racists" (because in fact, all white people are to some degree racist - but we won't get into that here).
+Note: it's not only white people who have this problem, but I use "white people" interchangeably with "racists" (because in fact, all white people are to some degree racist - but we won't get into that here).
 The wonderful [Tina Vasquez](https://twitter.com/TheTinaVasquez) had a similar response to me, although she was quite a bit more eloquent about it.
-Some exerpts:
+Some excerpts:

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/meadowgirl">@meadowgirl</a> I am not surprised this kind of shit is coming from <a href="https://twitter.com/TheAdvocateMag">@TheAdvocateMag</a>.
 What the ever loving fuck, though?
 WHAT THE FUCK.</p>&mdash; Tina Vasquez (@TheTinaVasquez) <a href="https://twitter.com/TheTinaVasquez/statuses/456910198691491840">April 17, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>